mdsx/Data-Structures/README.md

 A2: view A2_Client.cpp

 A2 is an implementation of a Sparse Matrix class as a list of vectors.
 The class includes a constructor, destructor, accessor, mutator, & a print sub-square function.
-All of these functions are tested in the client, as can be seen in the comments below.
+All of these functions are tested in the client, as can be seen in the comments below the main() of the client.

 A3: view A3_ClientA.cpp